Hits Radio East Yorkshire & North Lincolnshire

 Hits Radio East Yorkshire & North Lincolnshire, formerly Viking FM, is an Independent Local Radio station based in Leeds, England, owned and operated by Bauer as part of the Hits Radio network.
 It broadcasts to the East Riding of Yorkshire and Northern Lincolnshire.
 It replaced Viking FM in 2024, 40 years to the day after the station originally launched as Viking Radio.

-As of September 2024, the station has a weekly audience of 199,000 listeners according to RAJAR.

 Technical

 96.9 Viking FM logo used from 2009 until 2015.

 The station is transmitted from the High Hunsley transmitter on the Yorkshire Wolds, near North Cave, sharing the 200 ft tower with Capital Yorkshire and BBC Radio Humberside, as well as on the Bauer Humberside DAB multiplex from three transmitters, located at nearby Cave Wold, Buckton Barn near Bridlington and Grimsby town centre.

 It is also streamed over the Internet via Rayo, making it accessible to listeners from across the United Kingdom.
 Worldwide webcasting is no longer possible, for licensing reasons.